collabnix/dockerlabs/README.md

 - This will open up an easy to understand PWD tool which displays instances on the left hand side while terminal at the right hand side.
 - Click on "Create Instance" to create your first Linux instance.

-## Getting Started with Docker Swarm
+## If you want to explore Docker Swarm

 To get started with Docker Swarm, you can use "Play with Docker", shortly called PWD.
 It's free of cost and open for all.
 You get maximum of 5 instances of Linux system to play around with Docker.